idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 have been specified.
 However Idris programs can consist of several modules and the definitions in each module each have their own namespace.
 This is discussed further in Section :ref:`sect-namespaces`).
-When writing Idris programs both the order in definitions are given and indentation are significant.
+When writing Idris programs both the order in which definitions are given and indentation are significant.
 Functions and data types must be defined before use, incidently each definition must have a type declaration, for example see ``x : Int``, ``foo :